jonkracht/technical-notes/markdown-notes.md

 ## Code segments

 ### Inline
-Surround with backticks "\`"
+Surround with backticks  (eg. `sudo apt update`)

-Ex. `sudo apt update` updates your repo lists

 ### Fenced block

 ```[LANG]
 SOME CODE
 MORE CODE
 ```

-where [LANG] provides syntax highlighting and can be Python, C, HTML, vim etc.
+where [LANG] is language of block (Python, C, HTML, etc) and may allow syntax highlighting